A Distributed Optimization Scheme for State Estimation of Nonlinear Networks with Norm-bounded Uncertainties

 where $\mathcal{H}_{k+1} = I_{Nn} - K_{1,k+1} H$, $F = \text{diag} [F_{1}$, $\ldots$, $F_{N}]$, $H = \text{diag} [H_{1}$, $\ldots$, $H_{N}]$, \ $\Gamma_k = I_{Nn} + F^{-1} E_{2} \Delta_{2,k} + a F^{-1} \overline{G}$, $K_{1,k+1} = \text{diag} [K_{1,k+1,1}$, $\ldots$, $K_{1,k+1,N}]$, $\nu_{k+1}^T=[\nu_{k+1,1}^T$, $\ldots$, $\nu_{k+1,N}^T]^T$, $E_{2} = \text{diag} [E_{2,1}$, $\ldots$, $E_{2,N}]$, $\Delta_{2,k} = \text{diag} [\Delta_{2,k,1}$, $\ldots$, $\Delta_{2,k,N}]$, $\omega_{k}^T=[\omega_{k,1}^T$, $\ldots$, $\omega_{k,N}^T]^T$, $\overline{G}=[{G^{1}}^T$, $\ldots$, ${G^{N}}^T]^T$ with $G^{i} = [\pi_{i1} G$, $\ldots$, $\pi_{i(i-1)} G$, $0$, $\pi_{i(i+1)} G$, $\ldots$, $\pi_{iN} G]$, and other matrices are given in (\ref{equ:PP}).

 As guaranteed by Theorem \ref{thm4}, the parameters of estimator (\ref{equ:estimate3}) are bounded at every step $k$, i.e., $K_{1,k+1}$ and $\mathcal{H}_{k+1}$ in (\ref{equ:ee}) are uniformly bounded.
-To ensure that the covariance of $e_{k+1}$ is bounded, it suffices to guarantee that $\mathcal{H}_{k+1} F \Gamma_k $ in (\ref{equ:ee}) be ultimately stable, or sufficiently, $\sigma (\mathcal{H}_{k+1} F \Gamma_k)$ is less than one.
+To ensure that the mean-squared error, i.e., $e_{k+1}^T e_{k+1}$, is bounded, it suffices to guarantee that $\mathcal{H}_{k+1} F \Gamma_k $ in (\ref{equ:ee}) be ultimately stable, or sufficiently, $\sigma (\mathcal{H}_{k+1} F \Gamma_k)$ is less than one.
 As presented in Appendix \ref{proof4} and based on the existing results on Riccatti recursions \cite{zhou1996robust}, as $k \to \infty$, one has

 where $\mathcal{H} F$ is stable and $ \breve{P} = (1+a) F (\breve{P}^{-1} + H^{T} \hat{R}^{-1} H + \overline{\lambda} )^{-1} F + Q $.
 Thus, as $k \to \infty$, one has

 Based on Assumption \ref{asm3}, if (\ref{equ:condition_bound}) holds, one has